#womenwe&earthlove 3rd Edition

 Hi everyone, my name is Nurlaily Agustiarini but most people call me Lely.
 I grew up as a very quiet child.
-You might not believe me, but I often got scared (well, I am still a bit till now), I had low self-esteem, and I often had difficulty to convey what I was thinking.
-Yes, it sounds like anxiety, I did frequently felt anxious about what people might think or react to me.
+You might not believe me, but I often got scared (well, I am still a bit till now), I had low self-esteem, and I often had difficulty conveying what I was thinking.
+Yes, it sounds like anxiety, I did frequently feel anxious about what people might think or react to me.

 But on the other side, I was an active child too, kinesthetically, and into activities that relate to creating a lot.
-One more thing that grew deeply into me and I am proud of is my love toward my Nation, Indonesia.
-Not only because I was born on 17 August (same day as our National Day) but it might also because of my unique family background where my Grandpa was previously politician, civil servant and religious figure in our region, while my Grandpa from my mother side was a soldier.
+One more thing that grew deeply in me and I am proud of is my love for my Nation, Indonesia.
+Not only because I was born on 17 August (the same day as our National Day) but it might also be because of my unique family background where my Grandpa was previously a politician, civil servant and religious figure in our region, while my Grandpa from my mother side was a soldier.

-I started to be involved in an organization activity since I was in senior high school.
-Then, started to be more active and embodied “free-spirit” personality in University.
+I started to be involved in an organization activity when I was in senior high school.
+Then, started to be more active and embodied a “free-spirit” personality at University.
 Since then, I started to be more open and brave to speak my opinion.